 In my lab, we use Drosophila

-for evolutionary studies because they have interesting and complex adaptations
+wonderful for evolutionary studies because they have interesting and complex

-in the lab is to use the wing of Drosophila as a model to understand the
+project in the lab is to use the wing of Drosophila as a model to understand

-relationship between genotype and phenotype, and how this affects evolution.
+the relationship between genotype and phenotype, and how this affects

-We are manipulating gene expression at particular genes to understand how
+evolution.
+We are manipulating gene expression at particular genes to

-development affects the phenotype, and infer the pattern of effects across
+understand how development affects the phenotype, and infer the pattern of

-compared to our extensive data on the effects of mutation, variation and
+are then compared to our extensive data on the effects of mutation, variation

-divergence of wing shape in the genus Drosophila.
-We continue
+and divergence of wing shape in the genus Drosophila.
+We

-to develop approaches to automated measurements of morphological phenotypes.
+continue to develop approaches to automated measurements of morphological

 data, such as that produced for our wings.

-Advanced Evolutionary Biology, a graduate course in the process of evolution.
+teach Advanced Evolutionary Biology, a graduate course in the process of

 Potential graduate students

-in studying the genotype-phenotype map, and how the map influences the amount
+interested in studying the genotype-phenotype map, and how the map influences

-State is large, active and interactive.
-The faculty in biology at
+is large, active and interactive.
+The faculty in biology at Florida

-Florida State complements my interests well, and offers the opportunity for a
+State complements my interests well, and offers the opportunity for a thorough

-discussion group on Evolution.
-It is open to the department's graduate
+weekly discussion group on Evolution.
+It is open to the department's

-students, faculty, and interested undergraduates.
-We will follow the interests
+graduate students, faculty, and interested undergraduates.
+We will follow the

-of our participants, but these will likely continue to include evolutionary genetics.
+interests of our participants, but these will likely continue to include

-Please contact me to be put on the mailing list for this.
+evolutionary genetics.
+Please contact me to be put on the mailing list

 Distribution of drosophilid flies in Tallahassee